nitishsingh41/demo_project10/README.md

 2. Clone the repo and change directory to demo_project/ .
 3. pip install -r requirements.txt
 4. Then run app.py file using "streamlit run app.py".

+Additional: One can run evaluation for RAG piple using evaluate_rag.py script